 If you are interested in applying to become a member of the Board of Directors, click here for the job posting and application information.

-Mike Charles, Co-Chair
+Mike Charles, Board Chair

 Mike Charles recently retired after 30 years as an intellectual property litigator, primarily in patent cases, as a partner with a major Toronto based firm.
 He also has a Chemical Engineering degree, and is obtaining his Masters in Business Law from Osgoode Hall Law School, focusing on corporate governance.
 He also assists self-represented litigants with Pro-Bono Law Ontario, and has been active with Habitat for Humanity with a large recently completed project.
 He is committed to sustaining the outdoors, enjoys hiking, water colour landscape painting, travelling, and numerous other pursuits, and is a long time Appalachian Mountain Club member.